nodemcu/nodemcu-firmware/docs/modules/mqtt.md

 - `message` the message to publish, (buffer or string)
 - `qos` QoS level
 - `retain` retain flag
 - `function(client)` optional callback fired when PUBACK received.

+#### Notes

-NOTE: When calling publish() more than once, the last callback function defined will be called for ALL publish commands.
+When calling publish() more than once, the last callback function defined will be called for ALL publish commands.
+This callback argument also aliases with the "puback" callback for `:on()`.

 #### Returns
 `true` on success, `false` otherwise